 Oak Wilt is a devastating vascular wilt disease that commonly affects all oaks, but most commonly species in the red oak family.
-It spreads rapidly through the tree’s vascular system and can kill susceptible trees in a matter of weeks.
-Once it’s been confirmed in the area, it is most often transmitted through underground root grafts between neighboring trees and beetles.
-Oak wilt has been identified in over 20 states.
-Once an oak tree is infected with the oak wilt fungus, the tree will die and there is no treatment to save the tree.
-When an oak wilt infection is confirmed treatment can be applied to the surrounding trees to prevent the spread of this disease.
+It has been confirmed in over 20 states.
+Oak Wilt spreads rapidly through the tree’s vascular system and can kill susceptible untreated trees in a matter of weeks.
+Once it’s been confirmed in an area, it is most often transmitted through underground root grafts between neighboring trees and beetles.
+Preventative treatments are considered the most effective, since tree recovery is proportional to infection severity.
+When an oak wilt infection is confirmed, treatment can be applied to the surrounding trees to prevent further spread of this disease.

 Signs of Oak Wilt

 The first sign of oak wilt is leaf die back and defoliation.
-If you suspect oak wilt, get a branch sample and look for staining.
-Visible signs are bark cracking that means there can be black or gray fungal mats forming underneath.
-Oak wilt will need to be confirmed to make sure it is another disease affecting the tree.
-When in doubt contact your local extension agency.
+If you suspect Oak Wilt, get a branch sample and look for staining.
+Visible signs include bark cracking, indicating there can be black or gray fungal mats forming underneath.
+Oak Wilt needs to be confirmed to make sure there isn’t another problem affecting the tree.
+When in doubt, contact your local extension agency.
 Laboratory tests and fungal culturing on agar media can be used to confirm the pathogen’s presence.
-For red oak’s symptoms are shown in the spring and can continue into the summer.
+For red oaks, symptoms are shown in the spring and can continue into the summer.
 Symptoms will start from the outer leaf and move toward the stem.
 The leaves will start to turn a dull green or bronze and then turn to yellow or brown.
 As the disease progresses, limbs will die off.
-The tree will eventually die sometimes within a matter of months.
+However, treatment will help prevent the disease from spreading.

 Prevention

 Prevention is the key to success.
-To prevent oak wilt do not prune trees during the warm season which can vary by state.
+To prevent Oak Wilt, do not prune trees during the warm season, which can vary by state.
 If you must make a cut and there is a spore, make sure to using a pruning seal to prevent the spread.
-If you have oaks on your property hire a qualified arborist to help monitor and manage your tree to prevent the disease, this may also include separation of root graft.
+If you have oaks on your property, hire a qualified arborist to help monitor and manage your tree to prevent the disease.
+This may involve separation of a root graft.
 Contact your local extension agent to find out when removal is your best option.

 Treatment